Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Culture drift occurring?

-Quick scan of the past week’s interactions.
-Mark yes/no for each signal.
+Quick scan the past week’s interactions and mark yes/no for each signal.

 Step 3: Count total signals and determine traffic light status (1 minute)

-Step 4: Take appropriate action (1 minute to schedule, execute throughout the week)
+Step 4: Take appropriate action (1 minute to schedule, execution throughout the week)

 Based on traffic light status:

-Yellow: Schedule 1-on-1s or team check-ins within 3 days.
-Address emerging issues before they become crises.
+Yellow: Schedule 1-on-1s or team check-ins within 3 days and address emerging issues before they become crises.

-Red: Emergency response protocol.
-Address the situation immediately.
+Red: Trigger the emergency response protocol and address the situation immediately.

 Step 5: Track trends (ongoing)